-Gallery type surge tank consists extra storage galleries in it.
+Gallery type surge tank consists of extra storage galleries in it.
 These storage galleries are also called as expansion chambers.
-So, gallery type surge tank can also be called as expansion chamber type surge tanks.
+So, gallery-type surge tanks can also be called expansion chamber-type surge tanks.

-These expansion chambers are generally provided at below and above the surge levels.
-Below surge level chambers are used to storage excess water in it and released when it is required or there is a brief drop in pressure.
+These expansion chambers are generally provided below and above the surge levels.
+Below surge level chambers are used to store excess water in them and released when it is required or there is a brief drop in pressure.
 Upper surge level chambers are used to absorb the excess pressure.

 Inclined Surge Tank

-In case of inclined surge tank, the surge tank is provide with some inclination.
-It is provided when there is a limit in height of tank.
-By providing inclined surge tank the overflowed water under excess pressure is entered into inclined tank and pressure destroyed.
+In the case of an inclined surge tank, the surge tank is provided with some inclination.
+It is provided when there is a limit in height of the tank.
+By providing an inclined surge tank the overflowed water under excess pressure is entered into the inclined tank and pressure destroyed.